pythongosssss/ComfyUI-Custom-Scripts/README.md

 <br>

 # Changelog
+## 2023-08-03
+### Minor
+- ✨ Always snap to grid now applies on node resize
+- 🐛 Fix reroute primitive widget value not being restored on reload
+- ✨ Workflows now reuse last filename from load & save - save must be done by the submenu

-## 2023-08-2
+## 2023-08-02
 ### New
-- ✨ Add "Always snap to grid" setting that does the same as holding shift, aligning nodes to the grid.
+- ✨ Add "Always snap to grid" setting that does the same as holding shift, aligning nodes to the grid
 ### Minor
 - 🚨 No longer populates image feed when its closed
 - 🐛 Allow lock/unlock of multiple selected nodes